parasthakur18-cmd/Hostezze/replit.md

 ## Overview

 A comprehensive property management system designed for mountain resort properties.
-The platform enables multi-property management, booking coordination with custom pricing and advance payments, guest tracking, restaurant operations, complete checkout functionality with bill generation, and complete financial tracking from a unified interface.
+The platform enables multi-property management, booking coordination with custom pricing and advance payments, guest tracking, restaurant operations, complete checkout functionality with bill generation, search and filtering capabilities, and complete financial tracking from a unified interface.
 The financial module tracks property lease agreements with automatic balance calculation, records lease payments, manages property expenses with customizable categories and keyword-based auto-categorization, and generates detailed P&L reports showing income, expenses, and profit/loss per property.
 Built with a modern SaaS architecture, it features a mountain resort-inspired design system with mobile-first responsiveness.

 ## User Preferences